You, graduate recruitment

 We consider work/life balance to be very important and promote a healthy balance at all levels.

-Our Bristol position will predominantly be focused on working in the clinical negligence department and the commercial team which includes employment, dispute resolution and corporate/commercial and the position within the Cardiff office will predominately be focused on working in property, family and dispute resolution.
+Our Bristol position gives opportunities to work within the commercial team which includes employment, dispute resolution and corporate/commercial and also marine insurance, private client and family.
+The position within the Cardiff office will predominately be focused on working in property, family and dispute resolution.

 We currently do not have any vacancies - however, please email your CV to email@example.com and we will forward it to the relevant people.